Open an IRA Today!

 In order for parents to be eligible for a PLUS loan, their child must be an undergraduate student and attending college on at least a half-time basis.
 If you are uncertain about the half-time status, you should check with the records office of your child's college.
 In order for parents to be eligible for a PLUS loan, their child must be dependent on their financial assistance.

 Whether parents or graduate students are the borrowers of a PLUS loan, the lender will check their credit report as part of the loan-approval process.
 In the event of bad credit, the applicants may still be able to obtain a PLUS loan if they receive a personal guaranty to repay the loan.
 In addition, borrowers must not be in default on any federal student financial-aid program.

 The interest rate on PLUS loans used to be set every July 1 for the subsequent year.
-However, for loans disbursed after July 1, 2006, the interest rate is fixed at 8.5% for FFELP loans and 7.9% for FDSLP loans.
-The loan repayment period for a PLUS loan begins two months after the loan is disbursed.
+However, for loans disbursed after July 1, 2019 and before July 1, 2020, the interest rate is fixed at 7.08% for FDSLP loans.
+The loan repayment period for a PLUS loan begins the day after the final loan is disbursed.